Eric Kandel: Medical school and early research

-In 1952 he started at the New York University Medical School.
+In 1952, Kandel started at the New York University Medical School.
 By graduation he was firmly interested in the biological basis of the mind.
-During this time he met his future wife, Denise Bystryn.
+During this time, he met his future wife, Denise Bystryn.
 Kandel was first exposed to research in Harry Grundfest's laboratory, for six months in 1955-56, at Columbia University.
 Grundfest was known for using the oscilloscope to demonstrate that conduction velocity during an action potential depends on axon diameter.
 The researchers Kandel interacted with were contemplating the technical challenges of intracellular recordings of the electrical activity of the relatively small neurons of the vertebrate brain.

 After starting his neurobiological work in the difficult thicket of the electrophysiology of the cerebral cortex, Kandel was impressed by the progress that had been made by Stephen Kuffler using a much more experimentally accessible system: neurons isolated from marine invertebrates.
 After becoming aware of Kuffler's work in 1955, Kandel graduated from medical school and learned from Stanley Crain how to make microelectrodes that could be used for intracellular recordings of crayfish giant axons.

 Karl Lashley, a well-known American neuropsychologist, had tried but failed to identify an anatomical locus for memory storage in the cortex of the brain.
 When Kandel joined the Laboratory of Neurophysiology at the US National Institutes of Health in 1957, William Beecher Scoville and Brenda Milner had recently described the patient HM, who had lost the ability to form new memories after removal of his hippocampus.
 Kandel took on the task of performing electrophysiological recordings from hippocampal pyramidal neurons.
 Working with Alden Spencer, he found electrophysiological evidence for action potentials in the dendritic trees of hippocampal neurons.
 The team also noticed the spontaneous pacemaker-like activity of these neurons, as well as a robust recurrent inhibition in the hippocampus.
 They provided the first intracellular records of the electrical activity that underlies the epileptic spike (the intracellular paroxysmal depolarizing shift) and the epileptic runs of spikes (the intracellular sustained depolarization).
 But, with respect to memory, there was nothing in the general electrophysiological properties of hippocampal neurons that suggested why the hippocampus was special for explicit memory storage.